Lanreotide (Somatuline® Depot)

 Muscle or Joint Pain/Aches and Headache

-Your doctor or nurse can recommend medication and other strategies to relieve pain.
+Your provider can recommend medication and other ways to relieve pain.

 Gallstones